PaddlePaddle/models/fluid/image_classification/README.md

 ```

 ## Evaluation
 Evaluation is to evaluate the performance of a trained model.
-One can get top1/top5 accuracy by running the following command:
+One can download [pretrained models(#supported-models) and set its path to ```path_to_pretrain_model```.
+Then top1/top5 accuracy can be obtained by running the following command:
 ```
 python eval.py \
        --model=SE_ResNeXt50_32x4d \